tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Whitespace refers to characters such as spaces and tabs that affect rendering of printed or displayed output, but which themselves are not printed (see the [Glossary](../../../index.md#7-glossary-non-normative)).

-A field that only includes whitespace MUST be treated as `bdq:Empty`.
+A field that only includes whitespace MUST be treated as `bdqval:Empty`.

-In `bdqffdq:Validation` Tests that require the lookup of a `bdq:sourceAuthority`, leading and/or trailing whitespace may cause the Test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the `sourceAuthority`.
+In `bdqffdq:Validation` Tests that require the lookup of a `bdqval:sourceAuthority`, leading and/or trailing whitespace may cause the Test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the `sourceAuthority`.
 This behavior MAY be subject to the internals and behavior of external source authorities, and may not be under the control of Test implementers.
 Leading and trailing whitespaces SHOULD be stripped out in a subsequent `bdqffdq:Amendment` Tests.
 When the same `bdqffdq:Validation` Test is re-run in a post-amendment phase with the proposed changes applied to its inputs, COMPLIANT results would be expected (if the value matches a value in the `sourceAuthority`).

 `Validations` that match input values against a `sourceAuthority` SHOULD perform an exact match against that `sourceAuthority` (unless the Test specifies otherwise).